Hero Backdrop

 Legal insights programme

 Are you in year 12 or above, in undergraduate degrees (excluding Law), or do you have a keen interest in pursuing a legal career?
-If so, we are excited to announce the launch of our brand-new legal insights programme.
+If so, we are excited to announce the launch of our 2025 legal insights programme.
 Our aim is to provide students with an insight into our law firm, the legal career pathways available and to introduce you to members of the firm to discover what they do here at Weightmans and how a law firm works.